Skip to content

 3. Your workforce includes multiple locations and/or remote workers

-The reality of the post-pandemic workforce is that teams are more likely to collaborate with remote employees and contractors in multiple sites and cities.
+The post-pandemic workforce means teams often work with remote employees and contractors from different locations and cities.
 To stay efficient and compliant in these instances, electronic document signature solutions are a no-brainer compared to scanning, printing, and shipping documents with wet-ink signatures via overnight mail.
-However, it's critical that regulated companies only use solutions that are fully validated and 21 CFR Part 11/Annex 11 compliant for e-signatures
+But watch out – cGMP, cGCP, and other GxP regulated organizations must use quality management tools that are fully validated and 21 CFR Part 11/Annex 11 compliant for e-signatures

 4. Your business is being audited frequently